Gravitational Wilson Loop in Discrete Quantum Gravity: Gauge-theoretical treatment of Einstein gravity on a flat background lattice

 \section{Gauge-theoretical treatment of Einstein gravity on a flat background lattice}

 10pt

 We will first look at formulations of Einstein gravity as a gauge theory on a flat hypercubical background lattice, and in particular expand on the work of Mannion and Taylor [11] and of Kondo [12].
 In these cases, the standard machinery for calculating Wilson loops in lattice gauge theories [2] can be taken over without too many modifications.
 Although such formulations were not the first chronologically of those we consider in this paper, we treat them first because they are, in many respects, the simplest.
 The idea is to write Einstein gravity in four dimensions, without cosmological constant, on a flat background lattice, treating it as a gauge theory with gauge group $SL(2,C)$, and relating it to the Einstein-Cartan formalism.
-In fact, for simplicity, we shall consider a Euclidean version, replacing $SL(2,C)$ by $SO(4)$.
+In fact, for simplicity, we shall consider an Euclidean version, replacing $SL(2,C)$ by $SO(4)$.
+The Minkowskian formulation presents new problems due to the noncompactness of the group, which will not be addressed here; basically the group-theoretic methods used below cannot be applied in the same fashion, and new convergence issues arise due to the different nature of the Haar measure.